neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/js-basics.md

 file.
 The `defer` attribute tells the browser to delay the loading of the script until all HTML elements are loaded.
 Otherwise, the JavaScript we write would not work.

-> 💡 Alternative: You can also put the `script` tag after the body element; if doing so, the `defer`
+> 💡 Alternative: You can also put the `script` tag at the end of the body element; if doing so, the
-> attribute is not necessary.
+> `defer` attribute is not necessary.

 ## Grabbing HTML Elements: `.querySelector()`